Here is a questions for Scottsbluff drivers: What is a cabin air filter?

 These high tech filters can block particles larger than 3 microns.
 By contrast, a grain of sand is about 200 microns.

-Cabin air filters can make for a very nice driving environment for Scottsbluff drivers.
+Cabin air filters can make for a very nice driving environment for Scottsbluff.
 Your car can be a haven during NE allergy season with very little dust and pollen getting into the cabin.
 However, like all filters, your cabin air filter eventually gets clogged.
 When this happens, your heating and air conditioning flow can become restricted.
 The filter can even get kind of smelly.

 Twin City Auto